devyn-miller/CPSC542_final_project/readme.md

   - Outlines guidelines for contributing to the project, such as branch usage, commit message expectations, and pull request requirements.

 - **`main.ipynb`**
   - A Jupyter notebook that serves as the main workspace for the project.
-It includes sections for preprocessing and augmentation, training, prediction, and validation, with placeholders for code.
+It includes sections for preprocessing and augmentation, training, prediction, and validation.

 - **`src/training.py`**
   - Contains functions for model training and evaluation.
 It includes a tuner for hyperparameter optimization (`run_tuner`) and a method for training the best model (`get_best_model`).
 Additionally, it provides a function to evaluate model performance and plot training history.